 Description of study herds

 Of the 21 herds enrolled, 5 used a bedded pack system, 1 used a freestall bedded with sand, 5 used a freestall bedded with shavings/sawdust, and 10 used a tiestall bedded with shavings/sawdust (Supplemental Table S2).
 Of the 5 BP farms, two bedded with shavings/sawdust and cultivated 2 times a day to promote aerobic composting, 1 bedded with straw and woodchips and cultivated 2 times/week, and 2 bedded mainly with straw, adding woodchips as needed, and did not cultivate the pack at all.
 The predominant breeds on all farms were Holstein (n = 8 farms), Jersey (n = 10), and mixed Holstein-Jersey crosses/other (n = 3).
 The median (mean; range) number of lactating cows was 68 (64.9; 32-99).
 The median annual rolling herd average milk production for the farms was 6,367 (6,424; 4,082-9,618) kg.
 Nineteen of the 21 farms tested with DHIA monthly while their cows were in milk, with one farm testing 5-8 times/year and one testing every other month.
+On average, DHIA data was captured from a test day 4 days before the farm visit (range: -28 days to +33).
 Detailed descriptions further characterizing study farm management practices and housing characteristics for lactating animals (e.g., laying surface, ventilation, stocking density), and details about bedding material and bedding management practices for lactating animals (e.g., bedding depth, frequency of adding new bedding, manure removal) are provided in Supplemental Tables S2 and S3, respectively.
 Detailed descriptions of routine milking procedures and mastitis control practices are provided in Supplemental Tables S4 and S5, respectively.

 Description of bulk tank milk quality, udder health measures, milk production, and udder hygiene scores